tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the lab.md

 ## Task 7: Provision Azure SQL Database

 In this task, you will create an Azure SQL Database, which will server as the target database for migration of the on-premises WorldWideImporters database into the cloud.
+The Premium tier is required to support ColumnStore index creation.

 1. In the [Azure portal](https://portal.azure.com/), select **+Create a resource**, enter "sql database" into the Search the Marketplace box, select **SQL Database** from the results, and select **Create**.